greedyhippy/trust-car/README.md

 - Milosz Brozek
 - Valentyna Koriahina

 Thanks to Pierangelo and all of our class.
-And Sarah Jane at Algorand.
+And Sara Jane at Algorand.

 And Claude AI.
 VScode.
 VScode Agents.
 ChatGpt and Vercel.